strimzi/proposals/056-zk-kraft-migration.md

 This proposal is not going to break any backward compatibility.
 The described procedure is new and doesn't change the Strimzi Cluster Operator behavior when the `strimzi.io/kraft-migration` annotation is not used.
-The `strimzi.io/kraft-migration-state` annotation is also new and doesn't have any impact on previous operator versions.
+The `Kafka.status.migrationState` field is also new and doesn't have any impact on previous operator versions.

 ## Rejected alternatives